 One of the most unique places to visit on Oahu is Waimea Valley.

 Here, you can swim at the base of a waterfall, explore a botanical garden, and learn about the historical and cultural significance of Waimea Valley to the Hawaiian people.

-And they have hands-on activities for kids!
+And they have hands-on activities in Hawaii for kids!